Bjacobwork/AnotherAgent57/README.md

 ## Script Execution Order

 The program is divided into six parts.
-With the current configuration the learner, evaluator, and weights server must be ran on the same machine.
+With the current configuration the learner and evaluator must be ran on the same machine.
 The program must be executed in this order.

  1. MySQL/MariaDB
  2. [replay_server.py][replay]
  3. [bandit_server.py][bandit]
- 4. [weights_server.py][weights]
- 5. [evaluator.py][evaluator]
+ 4. [evaluator.py][evaluator]
- 6. [environment.py][environment]
+ 5. [environment.py][environment]
- 7. [learner.py][learner]
+ 6. [learner.py][learner]

 ## Parameters